xing-junyang/xjynotes/docs/形式语言与自动机/Turing Machine.md

   <p style="font-size: 12px; color: gray;">A prototype of solution 4</p>
 </div>

-Then, we can add a decider to the Turing machine.
+Then, we can add a decider to the Turing machine as shown below:

 <div style="display: flex; align-items: center; justify-content: center; flex-direction: column;">
   <img src='/image/Screen Shot 2024-11-07 at 4.49.55 PM.png' alt="" style="width:65%;"></img>
   <p style="font-size: 12px; color: gray;">The graph of solution 4</p>
 </div>

+The decider makes its way to the leftmost cell, modifying all the cells to blank symbols along the way, then subsequently writes $y$ or $n$ on the tape to decide whether the input string is in the language.